 Offshore performance review system for remote teams

-A review system for offshore assistants and remote team members, with scorecards, examples, and a 30-day coaching rhythm.
+A review system for offshore assistants, with scorecards, examples, and a 30-day coaching rhythm.

 Operator sections with practical steps.